Roy D. Mercer: John Bean's "Leroy Mercer" character of the 1980s

 Many claim that Roy D. Mercer was inspired by "Leroy Mercer," a character created in Tennessee by Knoxville resident John R. Bean, who made prank calls circulated by hand-to-hand tape exchange in the early 1980s.
 Leroy Mercer, voiced by John Bean, also called individuals and businesses threatening an "ass-whuppin".
 There are many parallels and similarities to the calls, with Roy D. Mercer using many of the former Leroy Mercer's lines.
-John Bean died from cancer in his early 30s in 1984; Stone and Douglas said that they originally invented their Roy D. Mercer character in 1990 before his official creation in 1993, and that part of the name and lines used in Roy D. Mercer's recordings was copied from John Bean.
+John Bean died from cancer in his early 30s in 1984; Stone and Douglas said that they originally invented their Roy D. Mercer character in 1990 before his official creation in 1993, and that part of the name and lines used in Roy D. Mercer's recordings were, in part copied from John Bean.